bestpractical/app-wsgetmail/README.md

 ## Configuring the mail delivery command

 Now that you've configured wsgetmail to access a mail account, all that's left is configuring delivery.
+Set the following in your wsgetmail configuration file.

 - folder

-    Set this to the name string of a mail folder to read in your wsgetmail configuration file.
+    Set this to the name string of a mail folder to read.

 - command

-    Set this to executable command string in your wsgetmail configuration file.
+    Set this to an executable command.
 You can specify an absolute path, or a plain command name which will be found from `$PATH`.
 For each email wsgetmail retrieves, it will run this command and pass the message data to it via standard input.

 - command\_args

-    Set this to a string with additional arguments to call `command` with in your wsgetmail configuration file.
-These arguments follow shell quoting
+    Set this to a string with additional arguments to pass to `command`.
-    rules: you can escape characters with a backslash, and denote a single string argument with single or double quotes.
+    These arguments follow shell quoting rules: you can escape characters with a backslash, and denote a single string argument with single or double quotes.

 - action\_on\_fetched

-    Set this to a literal string `"mark_as_read"` or `"delete"` in your wsgetmail configuration file.
+    Set this to a literal string `"mark_as_read"` or `"delete"`.
     For each email wsgetmail retrieves, after the configured delivery command succeeds, it will take this action on the message.

     If you set this to `"mark_as_read"`, wsgetmail will only retrieve and deliver messages that are marked unread in the configured folder, so it does